sandromancuso/yahtzee/README.md

 The game should support 3 categories (Ones, Twos, and Threes).
 Player needs to roll the biggest number of 1s, 2s, and 3s for each category respectively.

 The player will play categories in turn.
+The following is what you should see if you run the application:

 	> Category: Ones
 	> Dices: D1:2 D2:4 D3:1 D4:6 D5:1